 Oak kitchen cabinets are known for their durability and timeless quality.
 Particularly suitable in designs calling for Mission cabinets, oak hardwood displays a variety of natural patterns, providing each piece of lumber with a unique look.

 Ask an expert: Planning new kitchen cabinets?
 Our design service is free.
 We encourage you to call our studio at 888-350-1242 for information or ideas on using oak cabinets in your new kitchen.
 Or request a Quick Quote to see how much cabinets will cost for your kitchen.
-A member of our team will get an estimate back to you in one business day.
+A member of our team will get an estimate back to you in about one business day.